 You’ve probably noticed that the two cameras have quite a lot in common.
 Well, the accessories are not an exception.

-The Reolink Argus 2 goes well with the Reolink Solar Panel which you can get separately for $29.99, or as part of the Argus 2 Kit.
+The Reolink Argus 2 goes well with the Reolink Solar Panel which you can get separately or as part of the Argus 2 Kit.
 Reolink also offers different mounting options as well as skins for the cameras to help blend them into your home design.
 Make sure to check all Reolink Argus 2 accessories when buying the Argus 2 camera to have everything shipped in one package.

 Reolink Argus 2 vs. Arlo Pro 2 — Our Thoughts

 The choice between the Reolink Argus 2 vs. Arlo Pro 2 pretty much depends on what features you want your smart cameras to have.

 The Reolink Argus 2 is a budget-friendly camera with a solid basic set of features that include 1080p video with 130-degree viewing angle, two-way audio, a siren, color night vision, motion alerts, SD card local storage, and cloud storage underway.

 The Arlo Pro 2 takes it not one, but a few steps further by topping it with 30 FPS rate, advanced motion detection, cloud storage, geofencing, and an option for CVR.
 It’s a great system to have in place, but it also comes at a higher price accordingly.